SumoLogic/terraform-provider-sumologic/website/docs/r/user.html.markdown

 - `first_name` - (Required) First name of the user.
 - `last_name` - (Required) Last name of the user.
 - `email` - (Required) Last name of the user.
-- `active` - (Optional) This has the value true if the user is active and false if they have been deactivated..
+- `is_active` - (Required) This has the value true if the user is active and false if they have been deactivated..
 - `role_ids` - (Required) List of roleIds associated with the user.
 - `transfer_to` - (Required) UserId of user to transfer this user's content to on deletion, can be empty.
 Must be applied prior to deletion to take effect.